-- Legal Section 82 of the Environment Act 1995 places a duty upon the Council to carry out Local Air Quality Assessment and Management.
-The legislation also provides for the designation of Air Quality Management Areas and the creation of Action Plans relating thereto. - Corporate the Council is required to carryout the Updating and Screening Assessment and act on its findings. - Risk Management Failure to meet the Governments requirements in relation to air quality would be a reputation risk to the Council and would deprive residents and communities of information on the air quality in the areas which they live, work or spend recreational time. - Equality and Disability Nil - Environmental Assessment of Local Air Quality is an important part of Council's objectives to maintain a healthy environment and has links into the climate change strategy. - Crime and Disorder Nil - Impact on Customers Nil
+- Legal the Council is under legal obligation to carry out Local Air Quality Assessment and Management.
+Any specific projects with a financial commitment will be the subject of separate reports. - Corporate the Council is required to carryout the Updating and Screening Assessment and act on its findings. - Risk Management Failure to meet the Governments requirements in relation to air quality would be a reputation risk to the Council and would deprive residents and communities of information on the air quality in the areas which they live, work or spend recreational time. - Equality and Disability Nil - Environmental Assessment of Local Air Quality is an important part of Council's objectives to maintain a healthy environment and has links into the climate change strategy. - Crime and Disorder Nil - Impact on Customers Nil